obnorthrup/solo-rpg-roller/README.md

 - Type `solo+` if your hero has an advantage, or `solo-` if they're disadvantaged.
 See the link above to see what that means.
 - Hold down `option` when you hit return to paste the results, rather than displaying them.

-The `Solo RPG roller` directory is just the workflow unpacked, in case you want to peek.
-(You can also just change the extension of the `.workflow` file to `.zip` and get at it that way.)

 Credits
 -------------